BrianTiburcio/discord-rs/README.md

 - Blazingly Fast!
 - Intuitive
 - Synchronous & Multi-Threaded
-- Up to date (Uses Discord's API v10 which at the time of this being written is the latest version)
+- Up to date (Uses [Discord's v10 API and Gateway](https://discord.com/developers/docs/reference#api-versioning) which at the time of this being written is the latest version)

 ## Getting Started